ibm-cloud-docs/hybrid-workloads/hybrid-prep-deployment-tutorial.md

 {: #integrate-cloud}
 {: step}

 After the {{site.data.keyword.powerSys_notm}} instance is up and running, you can deploy your workloads, such as applications or databases, onto the instance.
-This might involve installing software, migrating data, or setting up containerized applications.
 You manage the {{site.data.keyword.powerSys_notm}} instance and the workloads running on it through the {{site.data.keyword.Bluemix_notm}} console or using the [Power Cloud API](/apidocs/power-cloud).